voowoou/drinks/README.md

 # DRINKS
-Just a сourse project from one of university subjects.
+Just a сourse project from one of university subjects.<br>
-You can see the app at [voowoou.github.io/drinks/](https://voowoou.github.io/drinks/) React + JavaScript + SCSS (The app uses outdated create-react-app)
+You can see the app at [voowoou.github.io/drinks/](https://voowoou.github.io/drinks/).<br>
+React + JavaScript + SCSS (The app uses outdated create-react-app).